johanjordaan/h2ash/README.md

 * Add position in orbit

 Stars
-* Add coordinates
 * Add age
 * Add binary star systems
 * Add check fo stars in the instability region of the HR diagram
-* Devise a naming convention
+* Devise a naming convention ?
+Quadrant (Along the z azis-phi),Sector (along the r), Region (along thxy plane, theta, 0 is on the plane , 6 regions above and 6 below)
+  Delta Quadrant, Alpha Sector, Reqion 2, M18 - Further out Sectors will be more spacely populated and bigger?

 General
 * Change astronomy module to be more generic and then update the nox models use the new general astronomy